solid-sinusoid/gym-gz/docs/sphinx/installation/developer.rst

 .. note::

     The ``scenario`` editable installation is just a placeholder.
-    It is necessary to prevent the editable installation of ``gym-ignition`` to override the resources installed by the manual CMake execution.
+    It is necessary to prevent the editable installation of ``gym-gz`` to override the resources installed by the manual CMake execution.
     Otherwise, the ``scenario`` package from PyPI would be pulled, resulting with a wrong version.